 If it’s easy to pronounce, it’s easy to do business with.
 From the products you stock to the funding options for your new company—every decision you make is an important one.

-So why would you rush through an important decision like naming your company?
+So why would you rush through an essential decision like naming your company?
 Your company name speaks for you when you aren’t in the room.
-Your customers’ or investors’ fluency with your business name can, in fact, set the direction your company takes.
+Your customers’ or investors’ fluency with your business name can set your company’s direction.
 It will also help you build customer loyalty down the road.

 Another study discovered that stocks with easily pronounceable names outperformed those with names that don’t roll off the tongue.
-Looking at around 700 stocks, researchers unveiled a riveting finding: businesses with simple names earned 11% more.
+Researchers unveiled a riveting finding at around 700 stores: businesses with simple words earned 11% more.
 The difference grew to 33 percent when taken over a whole year.

-The matter was so entertaining to the curious minds of this world, they continued researching it.
-Additional findings uncovered that low processing fluency leaves the impression that a stimulus is unfamiliar and therefore threatening.
+The matter was so entertaining to the curious minds of this world they continued researching it.
+Additional findings uncovered that low processing fluency leaves the impression that a stimulus is unfamiliar and threatening.
 In simple terms, humans fear the unknown and are uneasy about things we don’t understand.

 When starting a business, tear down the walls between your product vision and your customers and investors.
 If your company name is tough to pronounce, tricky to spell, or makes little sense in connection with your product, you’ve unknowingly blocked the success of your business.